Skip to main content

 Growth Hormone Peptide Therapy

 Beyond gonadal hormones, peptide therapies offer another avenue for optimizing physiological function, particularly for active adults and athletes seeking improvements in anti-aging, muscle accretion, fat reduction, and sleep quality.
-These peptides work by stimulating the body’s natural production of (GH) and insulin-like growth factor 1 (IGF-1).
+These peptides work by stimulating the body’s natural production of growth hormone (GH) and insulin-like growth factor 1 (IGF-1).

 Key peptides in this category include ∞